Hoyasumii/bee-movie/README.md

 They've done enough damage.

-But isn't he your only ho
+But isn't he your only hop